sachin-vish91/GNN-Transformers/README.md

 # Graph Neural Network

-Some part of the code kept private because paper is not published yet for example model validation strategies.
+Some part of the code kept private because paper is not published yet, for example real data and model validation strategies.

 **GNN model**